Did You See Me Coming?

 "Did You See Me Coming?" is a song by English synth-pop duo Pet Shop Boys, released on 1 June 2009 as the second single from their tenth studio album, Yes (2009).
 It reached number 21 on the UK Singles Chart.
-The single was Pet Shop Boys' tenth number-one hit on Billboard magazine's Hot Dance Club Songs chart, extending the duo's lead as the record holder for most dance club chart-toppers earned by their previous single "Love Etc."
+The single was Pet Shop Boys' tenth number-one hit on Billboard magazine's Hot Dance Club Songs chart, extending their lead as the record holder for most dance club chart-toppers for a duo or group earned by their previous single "Love Etc."

 Background and composition

 "Did You See Me Coming?" combined a backing track composed by Chris Lowe with lyrics that Neil Tennant had originally written for a ballad.
 The title was inspired by a phrase used by Tennant's mother, "They must have seen you coming", to refer to someone being conned.
 He described it as a positive love song.
 The "Possibly More Mix" features significant extra lyrics inspired by common descriptions found in lonely hearts/singles adverts, such as "attractive", "blue-eyed", "smart".

 Pet Shop Boys played the demo of "Did You See Me Coming?" at their initial meeting with Brian Higgins of Xenomania as a sort of audition before agreeing to work together.
 Higgins commented that the song was "80% there" at the time.

 The final version was similar to the demo, with input from the Xenomania team on the rhythm track.
 Former Smiths guitarist Johnny Marr made a guest appearance on the song.